 CIE study abroad staff expertise is in international education-a different field than international travel.
-Travel agents are trained in the ever-changing environment of travel rules and regulations, which have been changing even more often during COVID.
+Travel agents are trained in the ever-changing environment of travel rules and regulations.
 They can help the questions that students often have about flights, such as:

-- What is included at each level of ticket? - What other costs am I not seeing (checked bags, etc)? - Is this enough time to change planes/gates at this specific airport? - What are the cancellation and change fees, and when do they apply? - Can I purchase trip cancellation insurance?
-What does it cover? - What are the COVID testing requirements for my airline/my destination?
+- What is included in each level of ticket? - What other costs am I not seeing (checked bags, etc)? - Is this enough time to change planes/gates at this specific airport? - What are the cancellation and change fees, and when do they apply? - Can I purchase trip cancellation insurance?
+What does it cover? - Are there COVID testing requirements for my airline/my destination?

 In addition, if you encounter travel delays and issues once your travel has begun, you will have a specific person you can contact for assistance.
-(Note that Expedia, Kayak, Travelocity, etc, are not travel agencies.)
+(Note that websites such as Expedia, Kayak, Travelocity, etc, are not travel agencies.)